-I love in-hand curriculum options, but with an online math program it’s never going to be just one sensory that’s being engaged.
+I love in-hand curriculum options, but with an online math program, it’s never going to be just one sense that’s being engaged.
 It’s multiple.
-Your student is seeing (visual) this interactive program work through and teach the material, they are listening to the person talking through the program (aural) and they then put pencil to paper to work their problems out (tactile).
+Your student is seeing (visual) this interactive program work through and teach the material, they are listening to the person talking through the program (aural), and they then put pencil to paper to work their problems out (tactile).

-I love this multi level approach so much and it’s working just so well with my kids, and I feel strongly it will work well with yours too!
+I love this multi-level approach so much and it’s working just so well with my kids, and I feel strongly it will work well with yours too!
+This is by far the best homeschool math curriculum I’ve tried.

 In full disclosure, I’ve partnered with Teaching Textbooks 3.0 to write this post and they’ve compensated me.
 This in no way sways my opinions.